 This class will run as a virtual seminar that will feature both online and synchronous or real-time discussion.
 All students are expected to complete the assigned readings before our virtual meetings and to be prepared to engage with the material through active discussion with their peers.
-Throughout the semester, students will: participate in online discussion forums before our regular weekly Zoom meetings; take turns leading group discussions during Zoom meetings; and submit weekly reading responses.
+Throughout the semester, students will: participate in online discussion forums before our regular weekly Zoom meetings; take turns leading group discussions during Zoom meetings; and submit weekly reading responses and/or writing assignments.